VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.7.0 =

 - Update: Made VY256 Worker compatible with the October 18th XMR hard fork.
+This is more complex that this line  of text makes it seem.
 - Add: New short code attribute to the Point Exchange with transfer=true so that you change have a point transfer direct to users referral.
-(I would put it on your referral page)
+(I would put it on your referral page) NOTE: Time functions cannot be used with user transfers, so do not use as a daily reward method.
+- Add: Halloween skeleton miner graphic to the vy256.
+Set graphic=3 to display.
+I did not put into rotation to surprise users in areas that are skeleton adverse.
+- Fix: Fixed destination amount format in confirmation pop up in point exchange.

 = 1.6.2 =